More Like This

 Divers in search of a shark sighting should visit between March and June.

-Guests can find enough activity on the islands to keep them entertained for an entire week.
+Guests can find enough activity on the islands to entertain them for an entire week.

 The islands are popular for their white sandy beaches and historical sights, like the sandstone village of Al Qassar.